Introduction to MEDVACCC™

 - They don’t link to the order in which things need to be done (i.e., the customer Buying Cycle).
 This means they encourage people to do some things too early, and others too late.

-- They don’t tell you how to prioritize opportunities or facilitate progressive prioritization as deals progress.
+- They don’t tell you how to prioritise opportunities or facilitate progressive prioritisation as deals progress.

 - They are missing key elements of deal attractiveness and achievability, including: